 Cargill may not mean a great deal to most of us.
-But it should.
+But it is a major player on the world food stage.

 Just as Monsanto has a growing stranglehold over the seeds and chemicals used for growing our food, so Cargill looms large at the other end of the global food business conveyor belt.